IQRA HIGH SCHOOL

 - Report verbally to the Designated Senior Person.

-- Write up your conversation as soon as possible on the record of concern form and hand it to the designated person.
+- Write up your conversation as soon as possible on record of concern form and hand it to the Designated Person.

 - Seek support if you feel distressed.